Boris Johnson takes to Fox News in last-ditch effort to save Iran deal

 Washington (CNN)UK Foreign Secretary Boris Johnson arrived in Washington on a full court press in defense of the Iran nuclear deal, taking to the airwaves on Fox News and meeting Secretary of State Mike Pompeo to not just defend the agreement but also warn against the US pursuing a military option against Tehran.

 President Donald Trump, long hostile to the Iran deal, has hinted that he will walk away from it.
-He's expected to make a decision on or near Saturday, the next deadline for him to decide whether to stay or go.
-In a tweet on Monday, he dismissed the 2015 pact as a "mess."
+On Monday he tweeted that he would be announcing his decision at 2 p.m.
+ET on Tuesday and earlier in the day in another tweet he dismissed the 2015 pact as a "mess."

 Appearing on one of the President's favorite TV programs, "Fox & Friends," Johnson asked what the US plan would be if Trump decides to opt out.
 Many in Washington wonder about the possibility of a military strike against Tehran -- particularly with the recent appointment of national security adviser John Bolton, a hawk on Iran.